ohjunseok3089/ohjunseok3089.github.io/_pages/about.md

   - /about.html
 ---

-# Junseok (June) Oh

 Welcome to my personal website!
-I am a research engineer / data scientist specializing in Generative AI, Machine Learning, and AIOps.
+I am a research engineer / data scientist specializing in Generative AI and Machine Learning.
 I currently work at Hewlett Packard Enterprise and am pursuing a Master of Science in Data Science at the University of Pennsylvania.

 ---